Pathoschild/smapi-mod-dump/source/Ranged Tools/README.md

 2. Unzip the mod folder into Stardew Valley/Mods.
 3. Run the game using SMAPI.

-## User Configuration (edit config.json)
+## User Configuration

 **NOTE:** Not much is affected under the default settings, so make sure to change these to what you want!
+Either edit the **config.json** file directly, or if you have [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) installed, open Mod Config from the title screen or options menu.

 **AxeRange / PickaxeRange / HoeRange / WateringCanRange (1 or greater, -1 for unlimited range)**